Mr. Immortal: Fictional character biography

-Great Lakes Champions

 The team is invited to the annual superheroes poker tournament.
 In the end, Flatman wins the tournament with a straight-flush, beating the Thing's four fours.
 Because the team is discouraged from using the names X-Men or Defenders by those teams, its members are inspired to rename themselves the Great Lakes Champions, despite protests from former Champions of Los Angeles member Hercules.

-The Initiative

 Following the 2006 storyline "Civil War", all of the Great Lakes Champions have registered with the United States government as required by the Superhuman Registration Act, as revealed when Deadpool mistakenly attempts to apprehend them for violating the Act, only to be defeated and informed that they had already registered.

 Mr. Immortal and his teammates are designated the Initiative group for Wisconsin, for which they are dubbed the Great Lakes Initiative.
 They are given a rescue mission to save Dionysus after he fell from Mount Olympus and was captured by A.I.M., who plans to use his powers to cause mental instability in all the superheroes they consider a threat.
-During the task, Deadpool, who had been recruited as a reserve member by Flatman, ambushes him and Mr. Immortal, and dispatches others who attempt to evict him from the team's headquarters.
-Mr. Immortal helps kick Deadpool out by simply living far into the future.
+During the task, Deadpool, who had been recruited as a reserve member by Flatman, ambushes him and Immortal, and dispatches others who attempt to evict him from the team's headquarters.
+Immortal helps kick Deadpool out by simply living far into the future.
 There he encounters a time traveling Squirrel Girl and convinces her she needs to return to the past and evict Deadpool.
 Squirrel Girl goes back and does exactly that.

-Secret Invasion

 During the 2008 Secret Invasion storyline, the team confronted a Skrull disguised as Grasshopper, with help from Gravity and Catwalk.
 While Mr. Immortal was shocked at the discovery, Big Bertha thought it was ridiculously obvious.
 They later appeared to welcome Gravity as leader of the team, after he was transferred to Wisconsin by Norman Osborn.

-Fear Itself

 During the 2011 Fear Itself storyline, the team confronts Asbestos Man, who takes advantage of the fear and chaos that is happening.
 None of the group actually wish to touch the man due to the toxicity of his suit.
 Mr. Immortal talks him into giving up in return for being remembered by the others.